Skip to content

 Industry-wide calculators

-Social Impact Calculator: estimates the economic social value of community development projects.
+Social Impact Calculator: estimates community development projects' economic and social value.

 Grounded Solutions Inclusionary Housing Calculator enables exploration of the connection between mixed-income housing development and local incentives in the housing sector.